xebialabs-community/xl-chatops-integrations/sample-bot/README.md

 # Configure the bot

-Before running the bot, you'll need to tell it where your XL Deploy instance is located.
-Open the [lita_config.rb](lita_config.rb) file and enter the URL, username and password of your XL Deploy instance.
+Before running the bot, you must tell it where your XL Deploy instance is located.
+Open the [lita_config.rb](lita_config.rb) file and enter the URL of your XL Deploy instance and the user name and password to use when connecting.

 These sample values are included in the file: